 Your doctor may check the skin around your implanted device to make sure that there are no signs of an infection.

-In between checkups at your doctor's office, you will probably send information from your cardiac device to your doctor.
-You will do this by using a telephone or the Internet.
-This is easier and costs less than going to the doctor's office or clinic every time you need to have your device checked.
+In between checkups at your doctor's office, information will be sent electronically from your cardiac device to your doctor.
+This is easier than going to the doctor's office or clinic every time you need to have your device checked.

-Your information is stored securely on the Internet so that only your doctor can see it.
+Your information is stored securely online so that only your doctor can see it.

 To learn more about Healthwise, visit Healthwise.org.